 Leadership in Abundance

 Unity College leaders need access to information and personnel need access to decision-makers.
 A flatter administrative structure allows day-to-day realities to better influence strategic decisions.
 One-on-one relationships between students, faculty, and staff are central to the Unity College value proposition.
 A more horizontal organization helps establish students at the heart of the community and keeps executive administration closer to that heart.
-A flatter organization also makes sure that there are opportunities to develop leadership at all levels of the organization.
+A flatter organization also makes sure that there are opportunities to develop leadership at all levels of the organization, creating the right conditions for leadership in abundance.

 Unity College expects empowered and accountable leadership.